Livingstone17/Livingstone17/README.md

 I am skilled in designing,protyping, developing and testing multiple web-based applications using a range of technologies.
 I basically code in JavaScript, use Figma/Adobe XD for UI Design, and React Native for mobile development.
 I love challenging myself to build every product I design and to learn something new every day.
 At my free time, I study God and the laws of nature 😄
-- 🌱 I’m currently learning Redux and mobile app development with React Native.
+- 🌱 I’m currently learning React Hooks, Redux and mobile app development with React Native.

 - 💬 Ask me about Javascript, React, Figma, Adobe XD, and user interface development.✨
 - ⚡ Fun fact: I love playing musical instruments (especially stringed instruments):musical_note:, reading and impacting others.